 Video by Ticking Clock Productions

 2. Make a donation in any amount.
 You can also opt to support our work year-round with a recurring donation!

-3. Click on the links below for more opportunities to support our campaign by buying original art or books by some of our favorite authors!
+3. Check out our Supporting Authors section below for more opportunities to support our campaign by buying or bidding on original art by some of our favorite authors!